-(a) Indian Rupee Term Loans from Bank:
+A Indian Rupee Term Loans from Bank:

 The Principal amounts of the Loan is repayable to the lenders in 28 half yearly structured instalments, commencing from the May 31, 2021 on the last day of each half year in the amounts equivalent to the percentage of the total amount of loan as per the amortisation schedule in the loan agreement.
-Term loans carry interest at bank base rate plus 110 basis point as spread i.e. 9.10% to 9.20% per annum as on March 31, 2022.
+Term loans carry interest at bank base rate plus 110 basis point as spread i.e. 9.25% to 11.80% per annum as on March 31, 2023.

-(iii) As per the provision of CLA, after the PCOD, the company has to create Debt Service Reserve Account (DSRA) and keep the balance of 6 Month Interest and 2 Principal Repayment in DSRA.
+As per the provision of CLA, after the PCOD, the Company has to create Debt Service Reserve Account (DSRA) and keep the balance of 6 Months Interest and amount equal to two installments of Principal in DSRA.
+Accordingly amount of INR 96.61 million was lying deposited on March 31, 2023.